Dev Standards

 getting-started.mo

-Note: Please create an issue or even a Pull Request with your feedback, typo correction.
+Note: Please create an or even a Pull Request with your feedback, typo correction.

 Context